 A Bill to make provision for an inquiry into the end use of arms sold to foreign states to determine whether they have been used in violation of international law; to immediately suspend the sale of arms to foreign states where it cannot be demonstrated that arms sold will not be used in violation of international law; and for connected purposes.

-This bill would require a formal inquiry into how arms sold to foreign states are used to check if they violate international law.
-If it cannot be shown that such arms will not be used unlawfully, sales would be suspended immediately.
-It aims to make the UK's arms trade more accountable to international law and human rights.
+The Arms Trade (Inquiry and Suspension) Bill would require the government to carry out an inquiry into how arms sold to foreign states are used, to check whether they breach international law.
+If it cannot be shown that the arms will be used lawfully, sales would be suspended immediately.
+The bill also provides for related measures to strengthen oversight of the UK arms trade.

 Generated 21 February 2026